sandervandevelde/uwp-iot-device/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/azure-resource-groups.png)

-3. Select the resource group `TechDays42rg`.
+3. Select the resource group `IoTWorkshoprg`.
 It will open a new blade with all resources in this group
-4. Select the IoT Hub `TechDays42ih`.
+4. Select the IoT Hub `IoTWorkshopih`.
 It will open a new blade with the IoT Hub

     ![alt tag](img/UwpToIotHub/azure-iot-hub-initial.png)